Stas-Kloyzner/W-2-Project/README.md

- -can read password from file if "-f" used before passing a file in second argument.
+ -can read password from file if -f used before passing a file in second argument.

 example: